beezee/Bumper-deprecated/readme.markdown

 Bumper schedules your reminders based on the email address you use to set them.

 For example if your catchall domain was bumper.cc, sending an email to thursday@bumper.cc would schedule Bumper to send that email back to you next Thursday.
-Note that Bumper reads the BCC field for this address, so you must use that field to schedule your reminder.

-This also means you can reply to an email and schedule a reminder at the same time.

-The list below contains examples of the six different ways you can format your scheduling request when BCC'ing Bumper to set a reminder.
+The list below contains examples of the six different ways you can format your scheduling request when emailing Bumper to set a reminder.

 Date, or date-time of day.

-BCC july14@bumper.cc to have the email sent back to you on July 14th (3PM by default.)
+Email july14@bumper.cc to have the email sent back to you on July 14th (3PM by default.)

-BCC september20-3pm@bumper.cc to have the email sent back to you on September 20th at 3pm.
+Email september20-3pm@bumper.cc to have the email sent back to you on September 20th at 3pm.

 Day of week, or day of week-time of day.

-BCC thursday@bumper.cc to have the email sent back to you on Thursday (3PM by default.)
+Email thursday@bumper.cc to have the email sent back to you on Thursday (3PM by default.)

-BCC tuesday-9.30am@bumper.cc to have the email sent back to you on Tuesday at 9:30 AM.
+Email tuesday-9.30am@bumper.cc to have the email sent back to you on Tuesday at 9:30 AM.

 Time from now, or time from now and time of day.

-BCC 2weeks2days3hours5minutes@bumper.cc to have the email sent back to you in 2 weeks, 2days, 3 hours and 5 minutes from now.
+Email 2weeks2days3hours5minutes@bumper.cc to have the email sent back to you in 2 weeks, 2days, 3 hours and 5 minutes from now.

-BCC 1year2days10minutes@bumper.cc to have the email sent back to you in 1 year, 2days and 10 minutes from now.
+Email 1year2days10minutes@bumper.cc to have the email sent back to you in 1 year, 2days and 10 minutes from now.

-BCC 2months-8.45am@bumper.cc to have the email sent back to you in 2 months at 8:45 am.
+Email 2months-8.45am@bumper.cc to have the email sent back to you in 2 months at 8:45 am.

-BCC 1week2days-12pm@bumper.cc to have the email sent back to you in 1 week and 2 days, at 12 noon.
+Email 1week2days-12pm@bumper.cc to have the email sent back to you in 1 week and 2 days, at 12 noon.

 Note that when combining time from now + time of day, you can use years, months, weeks and days + a time of day.
 Time of day replaces hours and minutes.